-I have been blogging now for almost 4 full months.
-There has been a lot to learn, plus great learnings to share.
-What I have been most surprised about is what a positive experience many blogging Facebook groups have been.
+With blogging, there is always a lot to learn.
+What I love the most is the positive experience many blogging Facebook groups give.
 I have discovered so many bloggers that inspire me both on a personal and a career level.
 It’s a community that works HARD and sticks together, helping one another to achieve great things.

 With that said I wanted to share the ins and outs of how to get the most of blogging Facebook groups, so you can grow your social media exposure and garner strong relationships.

 This post may contain affiliate links.
 Disclosure here.

 Before I get into the how, here are the top Facebook groups I use.